Conversational UI

 A typical action microflow is responsible for the following:

 • Convert the ChatContext with user input to a Request structure for the chat completions operation.
+This module provides the Default Preprocessing toolbox action to take care of that in basic cases; for more advanced or custom cases you need to create your own logic based on this.

 If you want to create your custom action microflow, keep the following considerations in mind: